pofl/proxymcproxface/termpaper/termpaper.md

 HTTP requests to the backend via the asynchronous `fetch` API.
 The backend stores its data in a PostgreSQL database.

+## Running the application

+The easiest way to run the application is starting it via `docker-compose up`.
+This requires that docker and docker-compose is installed on the system.
+This command

+- creates a container running PostgreSQL
+- creates a container running pgAdmin (this is very helpful during debugging)
+- creates a container running the application

+To develop/test the application it is advised to run `docker-compose up postgres` to start only the postgres container from the docker-compose file.
+Then the application should be able to connect to it automatically and the code can be run and tested as one likes.

+If it is desired to run the application with a PostgreSQL instance other than via Docker, it is necessary to set some environment variables so that the application knows how to connect to the database.
+This can be looked up in the main.go file.

+Whichever way to start the application is used, it can then be reached under the address http://127.0.0.1

 ## Terminology

 In this document there are some terms that have a specific meaning in the